-In addition to the industry standards and recommendations mentioned in each sector, BBVA observes the following declarations, conventions and initiatives, within its responsible banking framework:
+In addition to the industry standards and recommendations mentioned in each sector, BBVA considers the following declarations, conventions and initiatives, within its responsible banking framework:

 - Universal Declaration of Human Rights

 - United Nations 2030 Agenda for Sustainable Development Goals (SDG)

-- Paris Agreement of the United Nations Framework Convention on Climate Change
+- Paris Agreement of the United Nations

+Framework Convention on Climate Change

-- International Labor Organization (ILO) Conventions
+- International Labor Organization (ILO)

+Conventions

 - United Nations Manifesto for a Global Economic Ethic

 - United Nations Global Compact (UNGC)

 - UN Guiding Principles on Business and Human Rights

 - OECD Guidelines for Multinational Enterprises

 - Global Reporting Initiative

-- Carbon and Water Disclosure Project
+- Carbon Disclosure Project (CDP)

-- UNEP FI Statement on Sustainable Development and Positive Impact Initiative
+- UNEP FI Statement on Sustainable

+Development and Positive Impact Initiative

 - IFC Performance Standards and Environmental, Health and Safety Guidelines

 - Equator Principles

 - Principles for Responsible Investment (PRI)

-- Green and Social Bond Principles

-- Sustainability Linked Bond Principles

-- Green Loan Principles

-- Sustainability Linked Loan Principles

 - Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 - UNEP-FI Principles for Responsible Banking

 - Collective Commitment to Climate Action in the financial sector

-- Science-Based Targets
+- Science-Based Targets Initiative

 - 2 Degrees Investing Initiative

-5. General exclusions
+O5 General exclusions

-BBVA will not support the provision of financial services to clients or projects, subject to section 2 of this Framework, when it has sufficient evidence that one of the following cases applies:
+The provisions of section 2 of this Framework shall apply when BBVA has sufficient evidence that one of the following cases applies:

-- Companies about which BBVA has sufficient evidence that they violate applicable human rights laws and regulations, or are involved in human rights abuses, regardless of whether such involvement violates local legislation in each country. - Activities in which BBVA has sufficient evidence that child or forced labor-as these concepts are defined in the ILO Conventions-are being used. - Projects involving resettlement or violation of the rights of indigenous or vulnerable groups without their free, prior and informed consent (FPIC). - Projects that put UNESCO World Heritage sites, Ramsar-listed wetlands, Alliance for Zero Extinction sites, and International Union for Conservation of Nature category I-IV sites at risk. - Companies subject to financial sanctions by the EU, the US and the United Nations1.
+- Clients for whom BBVA has sufficient evidence that they incur in material violations of applicable human rights laws and regulations, or that are involved in human rights abuses, regardless of whether such involvement violates local legislation in each country. - Clients for whom BBVA has sufficient evidence that child or forced labor-as these concepts are defined in the ILO Conventions-are being used.

+- Projects involving resettlement or violation of the rights of indigenous or vulnerable groups without their free, prior and informed consent (FPIC). - Projects that put UNESCO World Heritage sites, Ramsar-listed wetlands, Alliance for Zero Extinction sites, and International Union for Conservation of Nature category I-IV sites at risk. - Clients subject to financial sanctions by the EU, the US and the United Nations.

-6. Development and approval
+06 Development and approval

-The Global Sustainability Office is responsible for developing and coordinating this Framework.
-The Office validates the Framework and submits it to the Head of Corporate & Investment Banking for its approval.
+The Global Area of Sustainability is responsible for developing and coordinating this Framework.
+The Global Head of Sustainability is responsible for its approval.

-This Framework was adopted on March 4, 2021.
-This version of the Framework reflects the trends in sustainability, social and environmental risks, and stakeholder expectations (investors, regulators, NGOs, etc.) at the time it was prepared.
-Future revisions of the document will address these issues, along with best practices and industry standards.
+This version of the Framework will be applicable from October 2022, without retroactive effects, until the date it is replaced, as the case may be, by a later version.
+The current version reflects the trends in sustainability, social and environmental risks, as well as stakeholders expectations at the time it was prepared.
+Future revisions of the document will take into account these issues, along with best practices and industry standards.

-Once a year, or whenever any event occurs that requires changes to this Framework, the Global Sustainability Office will review it and submit any updates and modifications deemed necessary or appropriate at any given time to the Head of Corporate & Investment Banking for them to be taken into account.
+Once a year, or whenever any event occurs that requires changes to this Framework, the Global Area of Sustainability will review it and submit any updates and modifications deemed necessary or appropriate at any given time to the Global Head of Sustainability for his or her consideration.